 The NR2040 Investment Priorities are reinforced by a series of TII commitments, further addressing the strategic issues facing the National Roads network in coming years.
-Policy obligations, including NPF/ NIFTI/ the Road Safety Strategy, and internal TII analysis and plans inform these commitments.
-These commitments can also be used to influence the scope of projects on National Roads developed by local authorities or other agencies.
+Policy obligations, including NPF, NIFTI, the Road Safety Strategy, and internal TII analysis and plans inform these commitments.
+These commitments can will influence the scope of projects on the National Roads network developed by Local Authorities or other Agencies.

-The commitments are detailed in Section 6.1 in the Strategy and are replicated and assessed in Section 4 of this AA.
+The commitments are outlined in Section 6.1 in the Strategy and are replicated and assessed in Section 4 of this NIS.